WilldooIT/Pentaho-Odoo/README.md

 ### The Java Component

 This is a Java web application that can be deployed in a suitable container such as [Apache Tomcat](http://tomcat.apache.org/ "Apache Tomcat").
 This component does the actual rendering of the reports based upon the definitions created in the [Pentaho Report Designer](http://sourceforge.net/projects/pentaho/files/Report%20Designer/ "Pentaho Report Designer"), which is separate from this project.
-The Java Server communicates with OpenERP to retrieve the required data, and works with the OpenERP module (described below) to prompt the user for any required parameters, and provide selections for these parameters.
+The Java Server communicates with Odoo to retrieve the required data, and works with the Odoo module (described below) to prompt the user for any required parameters, and provide selections for these parameters.

-### The OpenERP Module
+### The Odoo Module

-The other component in this project is the OpenERP Module.
-This module allows OpenERP to communicate with the Java Server to render reports created with the Report Designer.
-For a more detailed explanation, look at the description of the module in OpenERP, or [here](https://github.com/WillowIT/Pentaho-reports-for-OpenERP/blob/version70/openerp_addon/pentaho_reports/__openerp__.py "__openerp__.py in Pentaho OpenERP Module").
+The other component in this project is the Odoo Module.
+This module allows Odoo to communicate with the Java Server to render reports created with the Report Designer.
+For a more detailed explanation, look at the description of the module in Odoo, or [here](https://github.com/WilldooIT/Pentaho-Odoo/blob/version10/odoo_addon/pentaho_reports/__manifest__.py "__manifest__.py in Pentaho Odoo Module").

 ## Quick Start